 Soil Mechanics (5)

 A study of basic engineering properties of soils, aggregates, and other subsurface materials, including sampling, testing, and evaluation for use as foundation or structural materials.
 Prerequisite: GEOL 100 and minimum 2.0 grade in CET 250.

 Introduction to highway engineering principles.
 Study of highway components, geometrics, and traffic.
 Design of bases, flexible and rigid pavements with an overview of maintenance and rehabilitation techniques.
 Prerequisite: minimum grade of 2.0 in CET 251, CET 122 and CET 132.

-A study of the basic theory of hydrostatics and fluid mechanics with emphasis on the fundamentals of flow in pipes and open channels and the construction of water distribution systems.
-Prerequisite: minimum grade of 2.0 in CET 251, 122 and CET 132.
+A study in the basic theory of hydrostatics and fluid mechanics with emphasis on the fundamentals of flow in pipes and open channels and the construction of water distribution systems.
+Prerequisite: minimum grade of 2.0 in CET 122, 132 and 152.

-A study of hydrological processes and storm-water quantification for use in civil engineering site design and planning.
+A study of hydrologic processes and stormwater quantification for use in civil engineering site design and planning.
 Prerequisite: minimum 2.0 grade in CET 260.